csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - Conventions for identifiers
         - Should be descriptive, e.g. "`AudioFile`" or "`userInput`" not "`a`" or "`x`"
         - Should be easy for humans to read and type
-        - If name is multiple words, use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) to distinguish words
+        - If name is multiple words, use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) (or its variation [Pascal case](https://www.c-sharpcorner.com/UploadFile/8a67c0/C-Sharp-coding-standards-and-naming-conventions/)) to distinguish words
         - Class and method names should start with capitals, e.g. "`class AudioFile`"
         - Variable names should start with lowercase letters, then capitalize subsequent words, e.g. "`myFavoriteNumber`"